maartenba/maartenba.github.io/_pages/about-me.markdown

 ## Bio

 Maarten Balliauw loves building web and cloud apps.
 His main interests are in ASP.NET MVC, C#, Microsoft Azure, PHP and application performance.
 He co-founded [MyGet](http://www.myget.org) and is Developer Advocate at JetBrains.
 He's an ASP Insider and a former MVP for Microsoft Azure.
 Maarten is a frequent speaker at various national and international events and organizes [Azure User Group](http://www.azug.be) events in Belgium.
-In his free time, he likes brewing his own beer.
+In his free time, he brews his own beer.
 Maarten's blog can be found at [http://blog.maartenballiauw.be](http://blog.maartenballiauw.be).

 * Blog: [http://blog.maartenballiauw.be](http://blog.maartenballiauw.be)
 * Previous talks and presentations: [full list of talks](/talks-presentations.html)